Privileges, Limits, and Requirements of a Private Pilot License

 CFR 61.69 – Glider and Unpowered Ultralight Vehicle Towing

-Search and Locate Operations:
+Search and Location Operations

-Other Privileges that Come with a Private Pilot’s License:
+Other Privileges that Come with a Private Pilot’s License

-In addition to the rights of a sports and recreational pilot, a Private Pilot gets a few additional privileges, while others are expanded.
-For instance, with a sport and recreational license, you can fly no higher than 10,000 feet MSL.
 There is no altitude restriction with the Private Pilot certificate, other than Class A airspace at 18,000 feet requires you to have an Instrument Rating.

 FAR 61.113: Pilot in Command Limitations and Privileges

 One of the biggest differences between lesser licenses and the private pilot’s license is this.
-Under FAR 61.113, there are specific circumstances in which you, the pilot, may now act as the pilot-in-charge of a flight.
+Under FAR 61.113, there are specific circumstances in which you, the pilot, may now act as the Pilot-in-Command of a flight.